gt-cs3220/gt-cs3220.github.io/labday4.md

 **What to submit**:

 Report max latency for the cases in step 4 and compare it with the default case.
+Some of the pragmas will not change the performance at all.
+Please identify the one that affects the performance.

 **Grading**:  Submission of **at least one of the latency value** will be sufficient to get the **full credit** for labday